Laurel and Hardy: Style of comedy and characterizations

 In some cases, their comedy bordered on the surreal, in a style Laurel called "white magic".
 For example, in the 1937 film Way Out West, Laurel flicks his thumb upward as if working a lighter.
 His thumb ignites and he matter-of-factly lights Hardy's pipe.
 Amazed at seeing this, Hardy unsuccessfully attempts to duplicate it throughout the film.
 Much later he finally succeeds, only to be terrified when his thumb catches fire.
 Laurel expands the joke in the 1938 film Block-Heads by pouring tobacco into his clenched fist and smoking it as though it were a pipe, again to Hardy's bemusement.
 This time, the joke ends when a match Laurel was using relights itself, Hardy throws it into the fireplace, and it explodes with a loud bang.

-Rather than showing Hardy suffering the pain of misfortunes, such as falling down stairs or being beaten by a thug, banging and crashing sound effects were often used so the audience could visualize the mayhem.
 The 1927 film Sailors, Beware! was a significant one for Hardy because two of his enduring trademarks were developed.
 The first was his "tie twiddle" to demonstrate embarrassment.
 Hardy, while acting, had received a pail of water in the face.
 He said, "I had been expecting it, but I didn't expect it at that particular moment.
 It threw me mentally and I couldn't think what to do next, so I waved the tie in a kind of tiddly-widdly fashion to show embarrassment while trying to look friendly."
 His second trademark was the "camera look", where he breaks the fourth wall and, in frustration, stares directly at the audience.
 Hardy said: "I had to become exasperated, so I just stared right into the camera and registered my disgust."
-Offscreen, Laurel and Hardy were quite the opposite of their movie characters: Laurel was the industrious "idea man", while Hardy was more easygoing.